-5 Ways to Ensure Gender Equality in Your Workplace
+Progress Remains Slow to Ensure Gender Equality

-Now some jobs just don't have temporal flexibility.
+Now, some jobs just don't have temporal flexibility.
 If you're a neurosurgeon, you can't run out of surgery to go to your child's parent-teacher conference.
 Once you start that surgery, you're there until you finish.
 If you're a tax accountant, you will work long hours during the tax season.
 But, that doesn't mean that most jobs can't have some temporal flexibility worked into them.

 While women are more willing to make less money in favor of more flexible hours, men like flexibility, too.
 Implement policies that allow people to work from home—either full time or from time to time.
 Establish core business hours and then let people pick their schedules around that schedule.

 This recommendation may seem to fly in the face of the previous suggestion, but different workplaces have different needs.
-If you run a retail or restaurant business, people can't work from home and having someone cut out in the middle of a shift for a personal emergency takes a toll on the other employees.
-So, you need to have people on site when you need them.
+If you run a retail or restaurant business, people can't work from home, and having someone cut out in the middle of a shift for a personal emergency takes a toll on the other employees.
+So, you need to have people on-site when you need them.

 Having a set schedule (or at least a predictable one—Steve always works Monday, Tuesday, Thursday, and Saturday, and Jane always works Wednesday, Friday, and Sunday), can help give everyone in your business a chance to succeed without sacrificing home and family to do so.